gardehal/python-playlist/README.md

   - some streams can be embedded if added through source, but not manually: ['https://www.youtube.com/watch?v=j5fbFcW3FK0']
   - button to remove a stream from playlist directly in details (or set watched?)
   - implement all button functionality
+  - for downloads, option to download as audio only, adding track details where applicable, pip install mutagen
   - embedded player doesn't remember settings (speed, audio levels) unlike real player in source, use/add cookies and pass to embedded?
   - editing playlist, get option to remove steams and sources, reorder, same with other list elements in streamsource
   - more links around, can be useful to open streamsource or queuestream details from play for example, for editing or changing url if some problem?